Harmful Neighborhood Drilling in California

 Para obtener más información sobre la perforación en el vecindario >>

-Public health experts have found that living, working, or going to school near oil and gas drilling can be linked to a host of harmful health impacts including asthma, respiratory diseases, preterm births, and even cancer.
-Recent studies also indicate a higher risk of severe complications from COVID -19.
+For years, public health experts have known that living, working, or playing near oil and gas drilling can be linked to a host of harmful health impacts including asthma, respiratory diseases, preterm births, and even cancer.

 Use this interactive map to see if you live near toxic drilling.